BoltzmannEntropy/xtts2-ui/README.md

 # XTTS-2-UI: A User Interface for XTTS-2 Text-Based Voice Cloning

 This repository contains the essential code for cloning any voice using just text and a 10-second audio sample of the target voice.
-Setup is simple, the ui is easy to use, and xtts2 works pretty decently.
-[Examples](#examples)
+XTTS-2-UI is simple to setup and use.
+[Example Results](#examples)

 It is a **gradio-based** UI, with features such as in-built voice recording.